tparker48/SuperGiant/README.md

-# supergiant
+# SuperGiant

-manage a spacefaring colony in an infinite, simulated universe
+A space exploration sim developed in native python